Italian War of 1494–1495: Battle of Fornovo

 many were not so sure.
 Guicciardini’s verdict was that ‘general consent awarded the palm to the French’) Privately, Gonzaga confessed to his wife that the battle was a near run thing and that if the French had turned on them, the League's forces would have been destroyed.
 A week later, Bernardino Fortebraccio spoke to the Venetian senate, stating the League's army could have defeated the French if their troops would have stayed in the battle and left the baggage train alone.

 The French had won their battle, fighting off superior numbers and proceeding on their march to Asti.
 (Note: The battle of Fornovo, by which Charles forced his way past the enemy who stood in his path, was not an indecisive action but a definite victory for France.)
-(Note: Santosuosso states the French had won the battle, both strategically and tactically, but not decisively.)
 The League took much higher casualties and could not prevent the French army from crossing Italian lands on its way back to France.